dav24github/react-folder-structure/README.md

 - Use to group related components and logic for specific functionalities or use cases
 - index.ts => only export components
 - Less visual components posibble
+- Export only one file
+- Can contained Context/hooks

 #